grafov/kiwi/README.md

 Logger accepts functions without args that returns a string: `func () string`.
 Hence value of `lazy-sample` from the example above will be evaluated only on `Log()` call.

+## Additional features in other packages

+I try to keep the main logging package simple.
+Filters-formatters-sinks concept is core thing in `kiwi` tag filtering so it all placed in the single package.
+Alongside with basic formatters for JSON and Logfmt.
+All other features I try to move to separate packages.
+The `kiwi` repository have the subpackages you could import:

+* `level` — imitate traditional syslog-like levels (read more details below)
+* `timestamp` — provide the logger instance with additional timestamp field
+* `strict` — helper functions for providing more type control on your records

 ## Warning about evil severity levels